Description

 Curriculum Requirements

-The curriculum requirements of the College consist of three areas: ACE (Achievement-Centered Education); College of Agricultural Sciences and Natural Resources Core; and Degree Program requirements and electives.
+The curriculum requirements of the College consist of three areas: ACE (Achievement-Centered Education), College of Agricultural Sciences and Natural Resources Core, and Degree Program requirements and electives.
 All three areas of the College Curriculum Requirements are incorporated within the description of the Major/Degree Program sections of the catalog.
-The individual major/degree program listings of classes insures that a student will meet the minimum curriculum requirements of the College.
+The individual major/degree program listings of classes ensure that a student will meet the minimum curriculum requirements of the College.

-Two units of a foreign language are required.
+Two units of a world language are required.
 This requirement is usually met with two years of high school language.

 Minimum Hours Required for Graduation